mainsail-crew/mainsail/docs/update-guide/moonraker.md

 ```

 ### Moonraker as a systemd service
 As of December 2020, Moonraker is added as a systemd service during installation.
-If `moonraker.conf` is not located in the home directory, the command will looks something like the following:
+If `moonraker.conf` is not located in the home directory, run this command in your terminal:
 ```bash
 ~/moonraker/scripts/install-moonraker.sh -f -c /home/pi/klipper_config/moonraker.conf
 ```
-This allows logging to `stdout` which can be viewed with the command `journalctl -u moonraker' in your terminal.
+This allows logging to `stdout` which can be viewed with the command `journalctl -u moonraker` in your terminal.

 ### Update Moonraker's dependencies
-This is only nessasary if you see missing modules in the Moonraker log.
+Updating Moonraker's dependecencies manually is only needed if you see missing modules in the Moonraker log.
 You can run the following command to update Moonraker's dependencies:
 ```bash
 ~/moonraker/scripts/install-moonraker.sh -r
 ```